 The graduate plan in Engineering Management (EMGT) leads to the master of science (MS) degree.
-The Engineering Management Plan offers the candidate the opportunity to earn an advanced degree in two years while maintaining full-time employment.
-The EMGT curriculum provides the candidate with an enhanced perspective on issues that affect the management of technology and enterprise organization in today's world.
-The material is targeted to equip the candidate with the tools to better manage projects, processes, personnel, products and services.
-From management of organizations and optimal decision-making, to engineering and economics, the interdisciplinary courses were designed to provide more leadership opportunity to individuals with technical background.
+The Engineering Management plan offers the candidate the opportunity to earn an advanced degree in two years while maintaining full-time employment.
+The broad EMGT curriculum was designed to prepare students with technical backgrounds to become industry leaders.
+To achieve this objective, the material is targeted to equip the candidate with the knowledge and skills to better manage projects, processes, personnel, products and services by integrating interdisciplinary courses from the School of Business and the School of Science and Computer Engineering.
 The individuals with engineering and scientific backgrounds will find that this master of science degree may better suit their needs than the traditional MBA.